Enlightened creatives–Use these mindful writing exercises to boost your mind.

 And on those occasions when we don’t seem to be able to connect with the present moment, those times when we are consumed by thoughts, feelings, and other mental phenomena, we can use writing to pull ourselves back into the now.

-As a meditation teacher, author and journalist, mindful writing is my life.
+As a meditation teacher, author and journalist, I am always using mindful writing exercises.
 I spend approximately 70 percent of my waking life either writing or practicing various forms of meditation (along with yoga, Tai chi and other healing arts).
 And I’ve had the pleasure of teaching both practices to others.

 But what thrills me most is teaching mindfulness and writing side-by-side.